 You could say there are three types of Chase cards: personal, business and co-branded.
-The Amazon, British Airways and Marriott credit cards are examples of Chase co-branded cards.
+The Amazon.com Credit Card, the British Airways Credit Card and the Marriott Bonvoy Boundless™ Credit Card are examples of Chase co-branded cards.
 Or, you could make the case that there are just two types of Chase credit cards: those for people with good or excellent credit, and those for excellent credit only.
 However, there are no types of Chase credit cards available for students or people with lower credit scores.